Tensounder54/Sigma-Kizuna/README.md

 - %lock/unlock - Lock/Unlock the queue
 - %repeat - Cycle through repeat options
 - %sub - Substitute a song already in the queue with another song.
 Can do this at any position
+- %hello and %hug - Friendly banter between Sigma/Kizuna and users
+- %time - Get the current time in UTC or a different timezone

+Sigma/Kizuna can now respond to non-bound commands anywhere in the server.
+This means that music commands will only work in the channels you specify in the config, while other commands will work anywhere.
+They also respond to mentions!